otrv4/otrv4/otrv4.md

 ## Offline Conversation Initialization

-To begin an offline conversation, a set of prekey messages, a User Profile and a Prekey Profile are published to an untrusted Prekey Server.
+To begin an offline conversation, a set of prekey messages, a Client Profile and a Prekey Profile are published to an untrusted Prekey Server.
 These three publications are defined as a Prekey Ensemble.
 This action is considered as the start of the non-interactive DAKE.
 A Prekey Ensemble is retrieved by the party